 “It was informative, constructive and invaluable for me”Melanie Westlake, Head of Science, Saint Felix School

-- Are you looking to develop strategies with staff to actively engage their pupils?
+- Are you looking to develop collaborative learning strategies with staff to actively engage their pupils?

 - Do you want to improve the motivation and attainment of all pupils through proven principles?

-- Would you prefer to avoid ‘silly’ role plays or pointless group work to concentrate on the most effective techniques?
+- Would you prefer to avoid ‘silly’ role plays or pointless group work to concentrate on the most effective collaborative learning techniques?

 The most recent ISI and Ofsted frameworks require a certain style of teaching to achieve the highest levels.
 The pupils, their abilities, attributes, attitudes to learning and inevitably their levels of progress are the most important deciding factors.
 As schools we should be challenging pupils, developing their learning skills.

 Research has shown that audience attention in teacher -led lessons begins to wane every 10-20 minutes.
-Active learning is the perfect solution to counter this drop-off in engagement
+Collaborative or cooperative learning is the perfect solution to counter this drop-off in engagement.

 Benefits of this INSET:

 - Actively engage with innovative teaching methods

 - Opportunity to be in the position of the learner and utilise innovative ideas